-- 8.5 If the operator applicant does not already hold either a driver's or vehicle licence, they must submit a basic DBS certificate with their application. - 8.6 All applicants must subscribe to the DBS Update Service and maintain their annual payments to the DBS.
-Failure to maintain the subscription during the life of the licence may lead to suspension of the licence until such time as a new DBS certificate is provided. - 8.7 The applicant must obtain their DBS certificate through the service provider agreed by the Council.
-Planning permission - 8.8 Any premises maintained by the operator (e.g. vehicle depots, booking offices, call centres, etc.) may require planning permission for that use, irrespective of how many vehicles are to be operated from that location. - 8.9 It is advised that applicants seek advice from a planning officer prior to making an application for a licence or commencing the use of premises under a licence, as to whether any permission will be required. - 8.10 Evidence of planning permission or confirmation that planning permission is not required must be provided with the application.
+- 8.8 Any premises maintained by the operator (e.g. vehicle depots, booking offices, call centres, etc.) may require planning permission for that use, irrespective of how many vehicles are to be operated from that location. - 8.9 It is advised that applicants seek advice from a planning officer prior to making an application for a licence or commencing the use of premises under a licence, as to whether any permission will be required. - 8.10 Evidence of planning permission or confirmation that planning permission is not required must be provided with the application.